dovrama/web-system-template/README.md

     - [ ] Each attribute should have restrictions defined: list of constants, or number range, or string length, or string format, or object schema, or array schema or other.
 For example, you can use `joi` language to define restrictions: https://github.com/hapijs/joi/blob/v13.1.2/API.md

 ## API definition
-- Fetch a random dad joke - GET https://icanhazdadjoke.com/ - ERROR: Couldn't retrieve joke, try again (server error);
+- Fetch a random dad joke - GET https://icanhazdadjoke.com/ - ERROR 500: Couldn't retrieve joke, try again (server error);
-- Create dad joke - POST /api/jokes - body will be joke (without ID (auto-gee\nerated)) - ERROR: Too much symbols; Illegal symbols;
+- Create dad joke - POST /api/jokes - body will be joke (without ID (auto-generated)) - ERROR 400: Too much symbols; Illegal symbols;
-- Download dad joke - GET /api/jokes/:id - as TXT - ERROR: Couldn't create a joke in your system (server error);
+- Download dad joke - GET /api/jokes/:id - as TXT - ERROR 500: Couldn't create a joke in your system (server error);
-- Search for dad jokes - GET https://icanhazdadjoke.com/search - ERROR: Couldn't find joke (joke/id not found); Too much symbols; Illegal symbols;
+- Search for dad jokes - GET https://icanhazdadjoke.com/search - ERROR 400: Couldn't find joke (joke/id not found); Too much symbols; Illegal symbols;
+- Like a joke - POST /api/jokeS/:id/likeCounter - ERROR 500: Couldn't count like (server error);

 - [ ] Define specific service (konkrečios paslaugos) API methods that WEB system is going to use
 - [ ] Optionally define additional API methods that WEB system is going to expose